See Differentials for more details

 Diagnosis follows a structured clinical assessment, which may demonstrate the above symptoms and previous documented symptom variability; clinical findings of bronchoconstriction; and demonstration of airflow obstruction and reversibility, ideally confirmed by variable peak flow results.
 If asthma is poorly controlled at diagnosis, a short course of oral corticosteroids may be used prior to starting inhaled corticosteroids.
 In an acute exacerbation of asthma, bronchodilators and corticosteroids should be administered to relieve airflow obstruction.
 If the patient has signs of a severe exacerbation (drowsiness, confusion or a silent chest), arrange immediate transfer to the emergency department or intensive care.
 Careful monitoring is essential.
 Treatment in these situations includes a short-acting beta agonist, early corticosteroid, and oxygen.
-An antimuscarinic agent is reserved for severe exacerbations, and intravenous magnesium sulfate may be considered if patients are unresponsive to initial therapy.
+Ipratropium should only be used for severe exacerbations, and intravenous magnesium sulfate may be considered if patients are unresponsive to initial therapy.

 May follow a prodrome of chronic cough and, in that instance, is typically manifested with a change in the character of cough, appearance of sputum purulence, and fever.
 Less commonly, hemoptysis, chest pain, or dyspnea may be present.
 Diagnosis is based on clinical findings of lung consolidation, along with radiographic findings of an infiltrate.
 Treatment consists of antibiotics.

 Chronic cough accompanied by night sweats and weight loss may indicate tuberculosis (TB), especially in a patient living in or visiting an area with high prevalence of this disease.
-People at increasedhigh risk for TB infection include those with underlying conditions that affect their immune status such as HIV infection, patients receiving immunosuppressant medications, transplant recipients, individuals with diabetes, and patients receiving dialysis.
+Adults account for approximately 90% of all cases; there are more cases among men than women (57% vs. 33% respectively).
+People at increased risk for TB infection include those with underlying conditions that affect their immune status such as HIV infection, patients receiving immunosuppressant medications, transplant recipients, individuals with diabetes, and patients receiving dialysis.

 Epidemiological risk factors include recent immigrant or refugee status, being in prison, and having a "contact" with active TB.
 These risk factors are associated with a particularly high risk of active TB if a test for latent TB (e.g., tuberculin skin test, interferon-gamma release assay) is positive.